rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 If Alice gets a change to explain the race condition, she may hear this response:
 Carol: "We done it like this before and everything was fine".

 Alice (nick name Negative Nancy, a theorist) considers all logical defects to be a disappointment.
-Bob and Carol are pragmatists.
+Bob and Carol are pragmatists and approach logical defects differently.
-The conversation could be in an impasse, it could be hard to reset it.
 It seems like a good idea for Bob and Carol to understand a little bit about how Alice approaches programming, and vice versa.
 Let's analyze this dialog a little bit.